Fresno State vs. New Mexico NCAA Football Odds, Plays and Insights | November 13, 2021

 New Mexico Stats and Trends

-- Thus far this season New Mexico has one win against the spread.
+- New Mexico has one win against the spread in nine games this year.

-- This season, the Lobos are winless ATS when entering a game as an underdog of 24.5 points or more.

-- New Mexico's games this season have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).
+- New Mexico's games this season have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.